-In recognition of Lung Cancer Awareness Month this November, this installment of “Novartis Presents: Women in Science” features Global Head of Translational Clinical Oncology and Lung Cancer Researcher, Lilli Petruzzelli, who shares her thoughts on the benefits and challenges of working on a team.
+In recognition of Lung Cancer Awareness Month this November, we interviewed lung cancer researcher Lilli Petruzzelli, who serves as Global Head of Translational Clinical Oncology at Novartis.
+Here, she shares valuable career insights, including her thoughts on the benefits and challenges of working on a team.

 When did you first know you wanted to work in science?

-After visiting colleges, I had the choice of attending several liberal arts schools or MIT.
+After visiting colleges in the US, I had the choice of attending several liberal arts schools or the Massachusetts Institute of Technology (MIT).
 There was something about the approach at MIT that drew me in, and once there I fell in love with chemistry.
 I also studied biology and explored a number of classes that combined both subjects.
 My studies opened my eyes to how to solve problems using different approaches, and from that point on I knew that I wanted to pursue a career in science.